Cerebras/modelzoo/modelzoo/transformers/data_processing/scripts/hdf5_preprocessing/README.md

 `input_ids_dtype` | `int32` | dtype of processed input_ids.
 `input_mask_dtype` | `int32` | dtype of processed input loss masks.
 `inverted_mask` | `False` | If False, 0 represents masked positions.
 If True 1 represents masked positions.
+`split_text_to_tokenize` | `False` | Whether to split the text into smaller chunks before tokenization.
+This is helpful for very long documents with tokenizers such as Llama tokenizer which performs quadratically in the text length.
+`chunk_len_to_split` | `2000` | Length of the text chunks to split the text into before tokenization for slower tokenizers.
+Could be optionally used with the above flag `split_text_to_tokenize`.
+Without the previous flag, this argument will be ignored.
+`remove_bos_in_chunks` | `False` | Whether to remove the BOS token from the beginning of the chunks.
+Set this to `True` when using `split_test_to_tokenize` and `chunk_len_to_split` to avoid having multiple BOS tokens in the middle of the text.
+Not applicable to all tokenizers.

 ##### Table 5: Dataset Arguments (`Summarization` mode)
 Argument | Default Value | Description